lamnhan066/isolate_manager/README.md

 void customIsolateFunction(dynamic params) {
   IsolateManagerFunction.customFunction<Map<String, dynamic>, String>(
     params,
-    onEvent: (controller, message) async {
+    onEvent: (controller, message) {
-      /* This event will be executed every time the `message` is received from the main isolate */ try {
+      // This event will be executed every time the `message` is received from the main isolate.
+      //
+      // This event can be a `Future`. try {
-        final result = await fetchAndDecode(message);
+        final result = fibonacci(message);
         controller.sendResult(result);
       } catch (err, stack) {
         controller.sendResultError(IsolateException(err, stack));
       }

-      // Just returns something that unused to complete this method. return {};
+      // Just returns something that unused to complete this method. return 0;
     },
     onInitial: (controller, initialParams) {
-       // This event will be executed before all the other events
+       // This event will be executed before all the other events.
        //
        // This event can be a `Future`.
     },
     onDispose: (controller) {
+       // This event will be executed after all the other events.
+       //
-       /* This event will be executed after all the other events and should NOT be a `Future` event */ },
+       // This event should NOT be a `Future` event */ },
     autoHandleException: false,
     autoHandleResult: false,